-by the parent-coordinator.
+Usually these methods are called by the parent-coordinator.
+In order to execute a coordinator within an Abstract Model, these methods have to be called from the methods of the model adapter in the same correct order as by the parent-coordinator.
 The crucial point is that each processor receives all inputs before its delta-Function is invoked.
 The parallel DEVS simulation protocol guarantees that the output function is called exactly once before the internal or confluent transition function.
 The functions tL, tN, and getOutputs return the coordinator's last event time, next event time and the bag of external outputs respectively.
 With these conditions, the coordinators' methods can be mapped to the Abstract Model as shown in Listing 3.
-Error handling and message translation have been omitted from the listing for compactness.
-In Section 4.1.3, it will be demonstrated that the execution order is kept correct.
+Error handling and message translation have been omitted from the listing for compactness reasons.
+In section 4.1.3. it will be demonstrated that the execution order is kept correct.